Employment Rights Act 1996: Part IX, Dismissal notice and reasons

-Employees have a right to reasonable notice before having their contracts terminated under s.86.
-At present this means everyone should get a minimum of 1 week's notice before being dismissed if they have worked for the employer for more than a month.
-After 2 years, the minimum is 2 weeks' notice.
-After 3 years, 3 weeks' notice, and so on, up to a maximum of twelve weeks' notice.
+Employees have a right to reasonable notice before having their contracts terminated under section 86.
+At present this means everyone should get a minimum of one week's notice before being dismissed if they have worked for the employer for more than a month.
+After two years, the minimum is two weeks' notice.
+After three years, three weeks' notice, and so on, up to a maximum of twelve weeks' notice.
 Many employees will have higher notice periods in their contracts, or under the protection of collective agreements established by the workplace union.
 However nothing prevents employers giving pay in lieu of notice if it is expressly provided for in the employee's contract of employment, staff handbook, or other relevant documents.
 Both parties can also agree within that period to waive their rights.

 Both this right and the right to written particulars of one's contract of employment were introduced through the Contracts of Employment Act 1963.

 Part X, Unfair dismissal

-Employees have a right under s94 of the Act not to be unfairly dismissed.
+Employees have a right under section 94 of the act not to be unfairly dismissed.
 This is probably the most important right, because it would usually be under an action after dismissal that a former employee would complain that his other rights were breached.
 Firstly, it is unusual to commence litigation against an employer while still working for them.
 Secondly, some rights such as the right to reasonable notice before dismissal (s.86) can logically only be breached when someone is dismissed.